geek-cookbook/geek-cookbook/manuscript/recipes/openldap.md

 ### Prepare environment

 Create /var/data/openldap/openldap.env, and populate with the following variables, customized for your own domain structure.
-Take care with LDAP_DOMAIN, this is core to your directory strucutre, and can't easily be changed later.
+Take care with LDAP_DOMAIN, this is core to your directory structure, and can't easily be changed later.

 ```
 LDAP_DOMAIN=batcave.gotham